core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The authentication credentials in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
 An authentication credential can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

-For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
+For severely constrained devices, it may be infeasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

 An endpoint may admit a maximum number of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
-After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one, see {{ssec-loss-mutable-context-overflow}}.
+After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one (see {{ssec-loss-mutable-context-overflow}}).
 It is up to the application to define policies for Recipient Contexts to delete.

 ## Establishment of Security Context Parameters ## {#ssec-establishment-context-parameters}